saad21068/The-Square-Attack---AES/README.md

 # The-Square-Attack---AES

-# SQUARE Attack Simulation Using AES-128
+# SQUARE Attack Simulation On AES-128

 ## Overview
 This repository demonstrates the **SQUARE attack**, a cryptanalysis technique, by leveraging the AES-128 encryption algorithm.
 The repository includes two Python scripts: